-Through Mapúa Ubiquitous Online Experience (ÚOx), its initiative in delivering fully online programs through its very own platform, Cardinal EDGE or Education in a Digital and Global Environment, Mapúa delivers on its commitment in developing and bolstering its world-class quality of education, reaching more learners locally and across the globe through its online learning space.
+Through Mapúa Ubiquitous Online Experience (ÚOx), an award-winning initiative in delivering fully online programs through its very own platform, Cardinal EDGE or Education in a Digital and Global Environment, Mapúa delivers on its commitment to developing and bolstering its world-class quality of education, reaching more learners locally and across the globe through its online learning space.
 To date, it offers six Commission on Higher Education-approved fully online bachelor's degree programs in engineering and information technology and nine fully online master's degree programs in engineering and information technology.

-Mapúa aims for the empowerment of the youth by providing education grounded on academic excellence and strength of character.
-It emphasizes the importance of the core values of discipline, excellence, commitment, integrity, and relevance (DECIR), ensuring that it does its share in producing men and women who live fulfilled and meaningful lives.
+In the years to come, Mapúa aims the empowerment of the youth by providing world-class education grounded on academic excellence and strength of character.
+It continues to emphasize the importance of the core values of discipline, excellence, commitment, integrity, and relevance (DECIR), ensuring that it does its share in producing men and women who live fulfilled and meaningful lives, and who can launch careers anywhere in the world.

-MALAYAN COLLEGES LAGUNA, INC. (A MAPÚA SCHOOL)
+MALAYAN COLLEGES LAGUNA, INC. A MAPUA SCHOOL (OPERATING UNDER THE NAME OF MAPÚA MALAYAN COLLEGES LAGUNA)

-Located in Cabuyao, Laguna, alongside several science and industrial parks, Malayan Colleges Laguna (MCL) was established to extend the brand of Mapúa University to the south by offering programs in engineering and architecture, accountancy, business, communication, computer science, information technology, multimedia arts, psychology, and tourism management.
-It has 21 baccalaureate programs, of which three (3) are fully online degree programs.
+Located in Cabuyao, Laguna, alongside several science and industrial parks, Mapúa Malayan Colleges Laguna (Mapúa MCL) was established to extend the brand of Mapúa University to the south by offering programs in engineering and architecture, allied health sciences, accountancy, business, communication, computer science, information technology, maritime education, multimedia arts, and tourism management.
+It has 22 baccalaureate programs and 1 master's program.
 It has five degree-offering colleges and one institute: the Mapúa Institute of Technology at Laguna, the E.T.
 Yuchengco College of Business, the College of Computer and Information Science, the College of Arts and Science, the Mapúa-PTC College of Maritime Education, and the Institute for Excellence in Continuing Education and Lifelong Learning.

 The institution's community started with 860 students in 2007.
-Today, there are 5,665 students in both college and Senior High School (SHS).
-MCL, like its parent school Mapúa University, offers SHS.
-MCL also adapted Mapúa's design for its SHS curricula and embedded Internet of Things ("IoT") which gave MCL a unique advantage in the secondary education sector, ensuring that our students and curricula remain globally competitive.
-MCL-SHS was opened in 2016, welcoming 1,021 Grade 11 students.
-In 2021, MCL-SHS has a total of 1,051 students.
+Today, there are 5,059 students in both college and Senior High School (SHS).
+Mapúa MCL, like its parent school Mapúa University, offers SHS.
+Mapúa MCL also adapted Mapúa's design for its SHS curricula and embedded Internet of Things ("IoT") which gave Mapúa MCL a unique advantage in the secondary education sector, ensuring that our students and curricula remain globally competitive.
+Mapúa MCL-SHS was opened in 2016, welcoming 1,021 Grade 11 students.

-As part of its pledge to provide quality education to its students, the seven MCL's engineering programs, namely: Chemical Engineering, Civil Engineering, Computer Engineering, Electronics Engineering, Electrical Engineering, Industrial Engineering, and Mechanical Engineering, are all PTC-ACBET accredited.
+As part of its pledge to provide quality education to its students, the seven Mapúa MCL's engineering programs, namely: Chemical Engineering, Civil Engineering, Computer Engineering, Electronics Engineering, Electrical Engineering, Industrial Engineering, and Mechanical Engineering, are all PTC-ACBET accredited.
 In addition, its Marine Engineering (MarE) and Marine Transportation (MT) programs were also awarded re-certification for five (5) years (A.Y.
 2019-2020 to 2023-2024) by the Belgian Maritime Inspectorate (BMI) in December 2019 and passed its periodic audit in January 2021.
-MCL has also granted ISO21001 certification and has passed the DNV routine audit in December 2021.
+Mapua MCL was also granted ISO21001 certification and has passed the DNV routine audit in December 2021 and November 2022.

-Driven by a passion for knowledge, MCL seeks to meet the challenges of globalization to produce graduates who can exercise their skills in the global labor market.
-With its excellent facilities, technologically advanced, and IT-integrated curricula, MCL is envisioned as a Center of Excellence for science and technology education in Southern Luzon.
-MCL has successfully produced graduates and students with consistently excellent performance in licensure and certification exams and local and national competitions and quiz bowls.
+Driven by a passion for knowledge, Mapúa MCL seeks to meet the challenges of globalization to produce graduates who can exercise their skills in the global labor market.
+With its excellent facilities, technologically advanced, and IT-integrated curricula, Mapúa MCL is envisioned as a Center of Excellence for science and technology education in Southern Luzon.
+Mapúa MCL has successfully produced graduates and students with consistently excellent performance in licensure and certification exams and local and national competitions and quiz bowls.
 In 2016, FindUniversity.ph marked it as the number one private school in CALABARZON and the 10th best school in the Philippines.